ITU-BDSA23-GROUP15/Chirp/docs/report.md

 We've chosen the MIT License, which is a permissive free software license, because of its limited restriction on reuse.
 In this project we wanted to encourage reuse of our code, and therefore we've chosen a license that allows for this.
 The MIT License is also a very common license, which makes it easy for others to understand the terms of the license.

 ## LLMs, ChatGPT, CoPilot, and others

-During the development of our project, we have utilized ChatGPT and Copilot.
-ChatGPT has been used for general questions and research on project topics, to help narrow down the scopes of some of the more daunting tasks.
-We've also used both ChatGPT and Copilot as tools to understand error codes, when debugging our implementations, but with varying success.
-Somtimes suggested solutions were helpful, other times the LLM had not understood the error and provided wrong suggestions.
+"State which LLM(s) were used during development of your project.
+In case you were not using any, just state so.
+In case you were using an LLM to support your development, briefly describe when and how it was applied.
+Reflect in writing to which degree the responses of the LLM were helpful.
+Discuss briefly if application of LLMs sped up your development or if the contrary was the case."

-Copilots main function in our development project, has been to auto complete code that had already been made previously, especially the repository database functions.
-It has also been used to create new code, but if the logic was not already specified, the code was often faulty, which resulted in us spending a lot of time on debugging the autocompleted code.
+-   Co-pilot: Has been useful for auto completing code that has already been made previously, especially the repository database functions.
+-   Co-pilot: Was not good at creating new code with new logic, almost always faulty and spent more time debugging autocompleted code than what it benefitted.
+-   ChatGPT: Has been used a lot as a starting point in debugging, when everything seemed overwhelming.
+-   ChatGPT: General questions about project topics, that helped narrow down the scope of the task and therefore researching became a lot easier.
+-   ChatGPT & Co-pilot: Has been used with varying succes, to understand errors provides by the compiler.
+Sometimes it was helpful, other times it simply did not understand the error and provided wrong suggestions.